getzola/zola/docs/content/documentation/content/sass.md

 Files with the `scss` extension use ["Sassy CSS" syntax](http://sass-lang.com/documentation/#Formatting), while files with the `sass` extension use the ["indented" syntax](http://sass-lang.com/documentation/file.INDENTED_SYNTAX.html).
-Zola will return an error if a `scss` and `sass` file exist with the same base name in the same folder to avoid confusion -- see the example above.
+Zola will return an error if `scss` and `sass` files with the same base name exist in the same folder to avoid confusion -- see the example above.